New Mexico Residential Building Contractor Part 1 (GB-2) - Books & Courses Rental Package

 • Included Rental Book: BCSI: Guide to Good Practice for Handling, Installing, Restraining, and Bracing of Metal Plate Connected Wood Trusses, 2025

-This reference supports study of handling, installing, restraining, and bracing metal plate connected wood trusses.
-It is useful for understanding truss safety, installation practices, and bracing concepts.
+This truss reference supports study of handling, installing, restraining, and bracing metal plate connected wood trusses, temporary bracing awareness, permanent restraint awareness, safe installation practices, and truss coordination.

 • Included Rental Book: Carpentry and Building Construction, 2016